kaliber5/ember-fastboot-addon-tests/README.md

 default `index.hbs` defines.
 Although this might seem not worth testing at first sight, your addon still can easily break that, e.g. by importing some external JavaScript that can only run on a browser.

-You may wonder here where all the necessary bootstrap code is, for building the app and spinning up the Fastboot server.
+You may wonder here where all the necessary bootstrap code is, for building the app and spinning up the FastBoot server.
 The good news is, you do not have to care about this, this addon does all of this for you!
 All the setup and tear down code is added to your test suite in some `before` and `after` Mocha hooks.